chipmuenk/modular_synths/teensy/teensy.md

 The [Audio System Design Tool](https://www.pjrc.com/teensy/gui/) is a browser based (NodeJS) UI for drawing sources and sinks to exchange streaming audio packets.
 "Export" will generate boilerplate C++ code for the objects and the wiring that can be copied into a code editor.
 Objects can be renamed by double-clicking them.
 "Import" recreates the graphic representation from the C++ code when the xy coordinate comments have not been deleted.

-The design tool is also installed locally together with TeensyDuino under `.arduino15/packages/teensy/hardware/avr/1.59.0/libraries/Audio/gui/index.html` and is started by opening the file with a browser.
+The design tool is also installed locally together with TeensyDuino under [.arduino15/packages/teensy/hardware/avr/1.59.0/libraries/Audio/gui/index.html](.arduino15/packages/teensy/hardware/avr/1.59.0/libraries/Audio/gui/index.html) and is started by opening the file with a browser.

+Under Windows, this is most likely under `C:\Users\<USER_NAME>\Arduino15\...`

 ## Faust